 You can easily hear and respond to their requests for the toilet.
 Getting up in the night to let them out to empty their bladder really speeds up the toilet training.

 ALWAYS take your puppy outside for a toilet just before going to bed and then make sure they have a safe toy or treat to help them settle.
 If you make the crate an enjoyable place to be you should be able to make the night time transition quite easy.

 With young puppies or older dogs you may need to take them out for toilet breaks during the night.

-If your puppy starts to whine while in its crate, the best thing to do is ignore it, but bear in mind they may be whining because they need the toilet.
-It is best therefore, to quietly take them out on a lead with as less fuss as possible and certainly no play!
+It is best to do this quietly with as less fuss as possible and certainly no play!
 Once they have gone to the toilet, place your puppy back in its crate.
-Try not to interact with the puppy as this will be seen as a reward.
+Try not to interact with the puppy as this will be seen as a reward, keep everything low key so that they settle back down more easily.
 Do reward your puppy when they have settled and are quiet though, a simple ‘good boy/girl’ along with a stroke will suffice.